30 May – 5 June 2020, Helsinki, Finland

 IPR Summer School is arranged by IPR University Center.

 IPR University Center is an institute established jointly by five Finnish universities: University of Helsinki, Aalto University, University of Turku, Hanken School of Economics, University of Eastern Finland and University of Lapland.
 Its activities are also sponsored by the IPR University Center Association.
 Institute is hosted by Hanken School of Economics.
 The Institute coordinates and promotes education of and research into issues of intellectual and industrial property rights.

 The Institute arranges seminars, offers information services and publishes IPRinfo- online magazine.

-IPR University Center shares information pertaining to intellectual property, and coordinates research in the field and arranges IPR-related education.
+IPR University Center shares information pertaining to intellectual property and arranges IPR-related education and events.

 IPR University Center strives to create collaboration between researchers and institutions representing different disciplines as well as to encourage links between universities and business world.
 In the global context of business and academic research, it is impossible to operate without IPR knowledge.